Working towards a more sustainable future

 SDG12 – Responsible Consumption and Production

 The egg industry is committed to producing nutritious foods in environmentally sound and responsible ways.
-As part of its education programme, the IEF works with industry experts to share ways to improve biosecurity and bird welfare practices with farmers in low- to middle-income communities.
+As part of its education programme, the IEF works with industry experts to share ways to improve biosecurity and bird welfare practices with farmers in low- and middle-income communities.

 SDG13 – Climate Action